Theory and History of Ontology (www.ontology.co)by Raul Corazzon | e-mail: rc@ontology.co

 My translation of the catalogue is based on Usaibia, but I have added al-Qifti's readings (...)

 A full critical apparatus is found in Steinschneider's edition, in the Berlin Academy edition of Aristotle, tom.
 V, pp. 1469-73. (...)
 Baumstark Syrisch-arabische Biographieen des Aristoteles gives a complete translation of the two versions of the catalogue, pp. 61-7o, profuse comments and a bold reconstruction of the original catalogue of Andronicus, built on Littig's book on Andronicus.
 I am sceptical of these airy constructions.
 In my edition I have added ten sub-titles (Published works, etc.) to distinguish the sections of the catalogue."
-Düring, 1957 cit., pp. 241-242.
+(Düring, Aristotle in the Ancient Biographical Tradition,1957 cit., pp. 241-242

 Aristoteles bei den Syrern vom V. - VIII.
 Jahrhundert